milacirne/milacirne/README.md

 ### About me
 Full Stack Python developer in training with a background in Nutrition and a master's degree in Food Science and Technology.
 Currently on career transition and focusing on Front-End development, I am dedicated to improving and updating my skills.
 Excited to bring my abilities and passions to the technology industry and contribute to innovative projects.

-• Expertise in HTML, CSS, Git, GitHub, Bootstrap, SASS, LESS, JavaScript, Gulp, and React.
+• Knowledge in HTML, CSS, Git, GitHub, Bootstrap, SASS, LESS, JavaScript, Gulp, and React.

 • Familiar with Python, Java, Vue.js, Styled-Components and SQL.